 Literary Review is proud to have teamed up with esteemed Mayfair independent bookshop Heywood Hill to offer an unparallelled book-buying service.

 All titles reviewed in the magazine – and any other books you might think of – are available for purchase and can be delivered anywhere across the world, always arriving beautifully packaged in Heywood Hill’s signature livery.
-Additionally, each month eight titles selected by our editors are offered at a discount.

 Through the bookshop readers can subscribe to ‘A Year in Books with Literary Review’ to receive a year’s subscription to the magazine and a hardback book each month chosen by our editor.
 We also create carefully tailored gift boxes with collections of fiction and non-fiction selected by our staff and contributors.
 Most gift boxes also come with a year’s subscription to the magazine.